rystsov/rystsov.github.io/_posts/2015-08-22-paxos-register.markdown

 <h1>Write-once distributed register</h1>

-Imagine a service that provides an API to read and to write a write-once register (explain what it is) with the following properties:
+Imagine a service that provides an API to read and to write a write-once register (a variable that can be set only once) with the following properties:

 1. If a write request succeeds then any consequent write should fail.
 2. If a value is written then any consequent read must return the value or fail.